Teachers, Teen Mental Health

 This can be very upsetting, and it can be difficult to know how to approach it or what to do.
 First, take a deep breath; it’s not uncommon to initially feel emotions such as fear or anxiety around speaking to a student who you suspect is self-harming.

-Prepare yourself for an open, non-judgemental conversation
+Prepare yourself for an open, non-judgmental conversation

 Approaching the young person in a calm and non-judgmental manner where your goal is just to listen can be one of the most powerful things you do.
 Let the young person know you have noticed a change in their behaviour and be open about your concerns, while remaining calm, non-judgmental and understanding.